rtlabs-com/p-net/doc/tutorial.rst

 Functionality
 -------------
 The LED on the IO-device is controlled by the IO-controller (PLC), and is normally flashing.
-With button1 on the IO-device it is possible to turn on and off the flashing of the LED.
-Button2 triggers sending an alarm from the IO-device.
+With button 1 on the IO-device it is possible to turn on and off the flashing of the LED.
+Button 2 triggers sending an alarm from the IO-device.

 The resulting Ethernet traffic can be studied (see below).